eric-unc/520-compiler/README.md

 * A second optional argument that can be supplied is a "special mode" that can stop the compiler early, so no errors are generated.
 The following are supported:
 ** `--ast-only`: scans, parses, builds an AST, and prints the AST.
 ** `--contextual-analysis-only`, scans, parses, builds an AST, performs contextual analysis (just identification/type checking).
+** `--asm-too`, scans, parses, builds an AST, performs contextual analysis, code generation, and also outputs a dissambled `.asm` file.

 ## Grammar
 * Program ::= Class\* *end*